Union Pacific Big Boy: Construction

 The American Locomotive Company manufactured 25 Big Boy locomotives for Union Pacific: 20 in 1941 and five in 1944.
 Along with the Challengers, the Big Boys arrived on the scene just as traffic was surging in preparation for American participation in World War II.

 Operation

 The Big Boy locomotives had large grates to burn the low-quality bituminous coal supplied by Union Pacific-owned mines in Wyoming.
-Coal was carried from the tender to the firebox by a Standard Stoker Company type MB automatic stoker capable of supplying slightly over 12+1/2 ST per hour.
-Water was injected into the boiler by a Nathan type 4000C Automatic Restarting injector (up to 12,500 gallons per hour) on the right side and an Elesco T.P.
-502 exhaust steam injector (up to 14,050 gallons per hour) on the left side.
-A Big Boy could consume 11 tons of coal and 12,000 gallons of water an hour operating at maximum power.
+Coal was carried from the tender to the firebox by a Standard Stoker Company type MB automatic stoker that could supply slightly over 12+1/2 ST per hour.
+Water to the boiler was furnished by a Nathan type 4000C Automatic Restarting injector rated for 12,500 gallons per hour on the right side and an Elesco T.P.
+502 exhaust steam injector rated for 14,050 gallons per hour on the left side.